MimmyJau/mimmyjau.github.io/src/pages/posts/til-cpp-2.md

 - `shared_ptr`: Multiple pointers can "own" an object.
 There is an internal count of all the references, and once all references are out of scope, the object is destroyed and the memory is freed.
 - `weak_ptr`: Used in conjunction with `shared_ptr`.
 Can create a new pointer without increasing internal reference count of `shared_ptr`.
 When the last `shared_ptr` is destroyed, the object is deleted even with `weak_ptr` still pointing to it. `weak_ptr`'s are mainly used to solve issues for [cyclic data structures](https://stackoverflow.com/a/7473652/).

+> The general consensus [here](https://stackoverflow.com/a/106614) and [here](https://stackoverflow.com/q/25705417) seems to suggest favouring the use of smart pointers over raw pointers whenever possible.

 ### templating class

 In C++ you can define a template class that uses a placeholder for a type (usually).
-When you call the class constructor, you first provide the template argument so the class knows which type to give to the placeholder.
+When you call the class constructor, you also provide the template argument so the class knows which type to use for the placeholder.

 You can also pass non-type arguments like integral values, pointers, references, and other templates.